All Episodes

 Not one during his administration, not one in years before that.

-And there are other types of regulations too.
+And there are other types of regulations, too.

-I mean, probably one of the more embarrassing examples of this was uh in July when we had the shooting against the Republican congressman.
+I mean, probably one of the more embarrassing examples of this was in July when we had the shooting against the Republican congressman.

-And yet it turns out later that the person obtained his guns from Illinois, where in fact they already had all the entire list of gun laws that Terry McCulliff was saying would be important for stopping these types of attacks.
+And yet it turns out later that the person obtained his guns from Illinois, where in fact they already had all the entire list of gun laws that Terry McAuliffe was saying would be important for stopping these types of attacks.

 That doesn't work.